Sitecore/Cloud-SDK/docs/how-to/0002-how-to-add-a-new-e2e-test.md

     Then the event is sent with 'CLEAR_CART' type
 ```

-> Note: Remember to add the proper tags like ‘@Middleware-Server-Side-Cookie’ and ‘@Smoke-Test-Events tags to your features, scenarios or example tables to link them with the respective suites.
+> Note: Remember to add the proper tags like ‘@RestartServer-Middleware and ‘@Smoke-Test-Events tags to your features, scenarios or example tables to link them with the respective suites.
 You can find more info [here](https://stylelabs.atlassian.net/wiki/spaces/MAP/pages/4089282837/Cucumber+guide#Tags)

 ### Reuse steps and make steps reusable